Please enjoy this information based on our experience.

 - Treats can include meal worms or other insects, hard-boiled egg, scrambled egg, tuna, plain cooked chicken and canned cat food.

 - Keep your dormice out of drafts and in a warm location (preferably 70° F and 80° F).

 - If you want to discourage breeding, keep the dormice at a lower temperature (60° F to 70° F).

-- It is very difficult to determine the sex of young dormice, so you may be surprised that you have babies when the dormice reach about nine months old, or you may be disappointed that you do not have a breeding pair.
+- It is very difficult to determine the sex of very young dormice, so you may be surprised that you have babies when the dormice reach maturity, or you may be disappointed that you do not have a breeding pair.

 - Dormice love to run in wheels, however if there are more than one dormouse in the same cage you may run the risk of one getting caught in the wheel while another one is running in it.

 - Dormice are quick and agile are most active at dusk and dawn so often daytime handling is easier since they are less active.

 - We start with gently petting the dormice in their nest box several times throughout the day.

 - As the dormice warm up to touch practice picking them up in the cage and as they warm up to more and more handling you can spend longer and longer amounts of time with them outside of the cage.